Skparab1/javascript-inkball/README.md

 # Status
   - ball bouncing:
     - bounces in correct direction off of walls
+    - balls bounce off of each other in correct angle

 fyi i'm using the processing editor for this project